 by Government Contractor Fraud Whistleblower Reward Lawyer Jason S. Coomer

-Federal Government Whistleblower Reward Laws offer large financial rewards to whistleblowers that expose significant fraud against the Federal Government.
-To date these laws have resulted in payments of over $3 Billion paid to whistleblowers for exposing fraud against the government.
-Common types of fraud that can be the basis of a government contractor fraud whistleblower reward case include military contractor fraud, road construction fraud, HUD fraud, FEMA fraud, grant fraud, loan fraud, defense contractor fraud, patent fraud, and government procurement fraud can be the basis of these suits.
+Federal Government Whistleblower Reward Laws offer large financial rewards to whistleblowers who expose significant fraud.
+To date these laws have paid over $3 Billion to whistleblowers for exposing fraud against the government.
+Common types of government contractor fraud include military contractor fraud, road construction fraud, HUD fraud, and FEMA fraud.
+Additionally, grant fraud, loan fraud, defense contractor fraud, patent fraud, and government procurement fraud can be the basis of these suits.

 For more information on Government Contractor Fraud Whistleblower Reward Lawsuits, please feel free to contact Whistleblower Reward Lawyer and Bounty Action Lawyer, Jason S. Coomer via e-mail message or use our Submission Form.

 The Federal Government originally enacted Whistleblower Reward Laws to encourage citizens to expose fraud committed by military contractors.
-However, these laws have been significantly expanded and strengthened to include several different types of federal government fraud including construction fraud, procurement fraud, HUD fraud, FEMA fraud, student loan fraud, Medicare fraud, and grant fraud.
-These laws are designed not only to reward and protect whistleblowers but to expose corrupt government contractors that price gouge, provide defective products, seek payment of services that were not provided.
+However, these laws have been significantly expanded and strengthened to include several different types of fraud.
+More specifically, these targeted fraud schemes include construction fraud, procurement fraud, HUD fraud, FEMA fraud, student loan fraud, Medicare fraud, and grant fraud.
+These laws are designed not only to reward and protect whistleblowers but to expose corruption.
+Further, these laws target government contractors who price gouge, provide defective products, or seek payment of services that were not provided.
 The laws also target contractors who provide false information to the government for the purpose of falsely claiming payments, benefits, grants, or government contracts.

 - Government Contractor Procurement Fraud Whistleblower Lawyer